Hari-Shankar-Karthik/cs108-webdev-new/README.md

 ## My Profile

 *My Profile* is hosted at [localhost:8000/profile](localhost:8000/profile).
-It allows you to edit the information you provided during signup, such as age, interests, hobbies and so on.
+It allows you to edit the information you provided during signup, such as age, inteerests, hobbies and so on.

-To use a file on your local machine, copy it into the `public/imgs/` directory.
-Then, enter `/imgs/<filename>` in the profile photo input field.
+To use a file on your local machine, copy it into the `photos/` directory.
+Then, enter `photos/<filename>` in the profile photo input field.
 The same instructions are also available if you click on the 'Profile Photo URL' label.